MHRafix/express-raffle-draw-app/README.md

-## Build a raffle draw app with node express morgan and file system of node js
+## Build a raffle draw app rest api using node express server and file system module